National Mutt Day

 There are several ways that you can show your appreciation of mixed-breed dogs on National Mutt Day, including:

 - Adopting – You’ll feel rewarded when you save the life of a mixed-breed dog by adopting it and taking it home.

 - Volunteering – By volunteering at your local pet shelter, you’ll get the satisfaction of knowing that you spent your time making a mutt’s day better

 - Donating – Donating money to your local shelters helps them financially and helps ensure that they won’t have to euthanize as many mixed-breed dogs

 - Posting – Making posts about the holiday and/or posting pictures of your mixed-breed dog on your social media using the hashtag #NationalMuttDay and asking for shares or retweets will help raise awareness and might help some mutts find their forever homes

 - Loving – Giving your mutt lots of extra love and attention along with a few extra treats to let them know how much you love and appreciate them

 Why Is It Important To Celebrate National Mutt Day?

-It’s important to observe national mutt day because every year millions of mixed-breed dogs get overlooked while people opt to adopt purebred dogs.
+It’s important to observe mutt day because every year millions of mixed-breed dogs get overlooked while people opt to adopt purebred dogs.